Hey Arnold!

 Hey Arnold! is an American animated sitcom created by Craig Bartlett for Nickelodeon.
-It originally aired from October 7, 1996, to June 8, 2004.
-The show centers on fourth grader Arnold Shortman, who lives with his grandparents in an inner-city tenement in the fictional city of Hillwood, Washington.
-Episodes center on his experiences navigating urban life while dealing with the zany hijinks he and his friends encounter.
-Many episodes, however, focus on other characters, including major, secondary, supporting, and even minor characters.
+The series originally aired from October 7, 1996, to June 8, 2004.
+It follows fourth-grader Arnold Shortman, who lives with his grandparents in an inner-city tenement in the fictional city of Hillwood, Washington.
+The series centers on Arnold's experiences navigating urban life alongside his friends while dealing with various humorous and emotional situations.
+Although Arnold serves as the main protagonist, many episodes focus on the lives and perspectives of supporting and minor characters.

-Bartlett's idea for the show is based on a minor character named Arnold who he created while working on Pee-wee's Playhouse.
-The executives enjoyed the character, and Bartlett completed the cast and setting by drawing inspiration from people and locations he grew up with in Seattle, Washington; Portland, Oregon; and Brooklyn, New York.
-Bartlett created the pilot episode in his living room in 1994 and official production began in 1995.
-The animators worked to transform Arnold from clay animation to cel animation, leading to the series premiere in 1996.
-Hey Arnold! was the final series to be greenlit (along with KaBlam!) under the leadership of network president Geraldine Laybourne.
-Production on the show concluded on December 7, 2001, after 5 seasons and 100 episodes.
-Its last episode aired unannounced on June 8, 2004.
-A feature film based on the series, Hey Arnold!: The Movie, was released in theaters on June 28, 2002.
-All five seasons have been released on DVD.
+Bartlett based the series on a minor character named Arnold that he created while working on Pee-wee's Playhouse.
+After network executives responded positively to the character, Bartlett developed the show's cast and setting using inspiration from people and locations from his childhood in Seattle, Washington, Portland, Oregon, and Brooklyn, New York.
+Bartlett created the pilot episode in his living room in 1994, and full production began in 1995.
+The series transitioned from clay animation in its early concept stages to cel animation for its first three seasons, before later adopting digital ink-and-paint techniques for its final two seasons.

+Hey Arnold! was among the last series greenlit under the leadership of then-Nickelodeon president Geraldine Laybourne, alongside KaBlam!.
+Production concluded on December 7, 2001, after five seasons and 100 episodes.
+The final episode aired without announcement on June 8, 2004.
+A feature film adaptation, Hey Arnold!: The Movie, was released theatrically on June 28, 2002.

-On March 2, 2016, a television film continuation of the series, Hey Arnold!: The Jungle Movie, was greenlit.
-It picks up from where the series ended and resolved unanswered plotlines of the story.
-The film premiered on November 24, 2017, on Nickelodeon, Nicktoons, TeenNick, NickRewind and on November 24, 2018 as an international theatrical release, wrapping up the series' storyline.
+On March 2, 2016, Nickelodeon greenlit a television film continuation titled Hey Arnold!: The Jungle Movie, which continued the story from the original series and resolved several long-running plotlines.
+The film premiered on November 24, 2017, on Nickelodeon.

 Premise

-A promotional selection of scenes from the first season.